KasperOnFire/ImpossibleTechnology/Assignment5/readme.md

 2. 2017 is the result we found.
 See image 2.

-3. Western has an average running time of 72.41 minutes.
+3. The "Gameshow" genre has the longest average runtime.
+See Image 3.

 4. Drama has the most movies in the dataset.
-See Image 4
+See Image 4.

-5. Average runtime on adult films is 104.74 minutes
+5. Average runtime on adult films is 104.74 minutes.